hubmapconsortium/ontology-api/README.md

 # HuBMAP Ontology API

 The HuBMAP Ontology API contains a Neo4j graph loaded with the [UMLS](https://www.nlm.nih.gov/research/umls/index.html).
 The UMLS allows extensive cross-referencing across many biomedical vocabulary systems.
 The UMLS structure will form the basis for the rest of the ontologies added into this system.
 The backbone of the UMLS data is the Concept to Concept relationship (aka the UMLS CUI to CUI).
 The UMLS Concept provides an anchor for the various vocabularies and ontologies.
-The user can "walk" backbone of the graph in a vocabulary agnostic manner and/or branch off into specific voabularies.
+The user can "walk" backbone of the graph in a vocabulary agnostic manner and/or branch off into specific vocabularies.

 The HuBMAP Ontology API consists of four pieces:
 * Code to load UMLS and ontologies into Neo4j